-Data reported in Table B-1 indicate that all of the analyzed communities are forecasted to enjoy moderate, positive population growth for the entire period analyzed, except for Valley and Heath Townships, which will experience huge percentage population increase if trends of the last two decades continue.
-These projections provide an estimate of the future of the township, based solely on the past.
-A more sophisticated projection would take into account available land and economic factors.
-However, certain economic factors are difficult to foresee, for example, the economic condition of the U.S. automotive industry impacts numerous related manufacturing suppliers and service industries, including some of those in Allegan County.
-When auto sales decline, they create some questions as to the future economic health of many companies in Michigan.
+Data reported in Table B-1 indicate that all of the analyzed communities enjoyed moderate, positive population growth for the entire period analyzed, except Clyde and Cheshire Townships which lost population in the past 10 years.
+Economic factors during the past 10 years influenced an overall drop in growth of population in Michigan especially areas hard hit by manufacturing and automotive industry downturns.
+These downturns. impact numerous related manufacturing suppliers and service industries, including some of those in Allegan County.
+When auto manufacturing declines, it creates questions as to the future economic health of many companies in Michigan.

 Population growth for the Township during the next twenty years will primarily be driven by the demand for new housing by persons working outside the Township.
 The current industrial and business base in the Township is very small, not well located, and is not likely to expand in the short term.
-Valley Township had an average of 2.8 persons per household in 1980 and 2.79 in 1990.
+Valley Township had an average of 2.8 persons per household in 1980, 2.79 in 1990 and 2.7 in 2010.
+The 2010 census reports 56 people per square mile in Valley Township.
+The population is equally divided between male and female.